'An act of God': Enchanter's emergency beacon floated past men fighting for survival

 Goodhew, Ben Stinson and Kobe O’Neill clung to the flybridge and Jayde Cook and Peter Ward clung to the hull.

-The two groups were separated and 10 minutes after the wave hit, the emergency beacon floated past Cook and Ward.

-“By a matter of good luck and perhaps an act of God for it to float by them,” McMullan said.
+The two groups were separated and 10 minutes after the wave hit, the emergency beacon floated past Cook and Ward — “by a matter of good luck and perhaps an act of God“, McMullan said.

 The beacon was activated but took several hours until rescue helicopters arrived.